 To properly oil your eggs, they must be at room temperature (50 to 70 degrees F) and they must be dry.
 Liquefy some coconut oil (but don't make it boiling hot), then dip the egg into the oil or brush on a coat of oil over the egg surface.
 Let the eggs dry then store in a cool place.

-How does coconut oil preserve the egg?
+How does coconut oil preserve and extend the shelf life of eggs?

 The coconut oil creates a seal that keeps oxygen from penetrating into the eggs.
 Simple as that!
 Eggs prepared this way are reported to remain edible for 9-12 months when left at room temperature.
 Refrigerated eggs might last even longer.